Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 Solid wood doors are typically made of 100% natural wood like mahogany, oak, maple, cherry, pine and walnut.
 Due to their durability solid types are often used for front door designs.

 While generally the most expensive option, most homeowners still consider it to be a worthy investment because of their durability and lifespan.
-A solid wood door can also significantly increase the value of one’s home, while also maintaining a classic feel and historical vibe all throughput the space.
+A solid wood door can also significantly increase the value of one’s home, while also maintaining a classic feel and historical vibe all throughout the space.

 Solid Core Doors